 WHY IT MATTERS

-The structure is on one of the few surviving Renaissance synagogues in Poland and is one of the most historic and architecturally significant synagogues in the country.
-One of the main objectives for the restoration of the synagogue is to transform the structure into a modern cultural institution that will be part of an international tourist trail, the Chassidic Route, joining together an array of surviving Jewish cultural and religious monuments in Poland.
-The renovated synagogue will house the Chassidic Route cultural and information center, as well as a museum portraying the history of Jews in Zamość and surrounding areas.
-In addition to hosting educational activities and cultural events, the synagogue will be available for religious services.
+The structure is on one of the few surviving Renaissance-era synagogues in Poland and is one of the most historic and architecturally significant synagogues in the country.
+One of the main objectives for the restoration of the synagogue was to transform the structure into a modern cultural institution that is part of an international tourist trail, the Chassidic Route, joining together an array of surviving Jewish cultural and religious monuments in Poland.
+The renovated synagogue now houses the Chassidic Route cultural and information center, as well as a museum portraying the history of Jews in Zamość and surrounding areas.
+In addition to hosting educational activities and cultural events, the synagogue is available for religious services.

 Reanimating Zamość Synagogue: From Abandoned Sacred Site to Vibrant Cultural Center